 Prosecutors must be comfortable with the myriad of imperfections in the criminal justice system.
-Prosecutors may be called upon to bring charges against sympathetic individuals – the elderly, the young, the poor, and other vulnerable members of society.
+Prosecutors may be called upon to bring charges against sympathetic individuals – people who are young, elderly, low-income, and/or vulnerable in other ways.
 Many prosecutors express dissatisfaction with the prevalence of plea-bargaining and the idea that defendants are punished without being given a maximum sentence.
 Although prosecutors work towards eliminating crime and violence, defendants may not always be punished to the full extent of the law.
 The converse is also true: many defendants receive harsh sentences under tough penal provisions, even though surrounding circumstances suggest some leniency is warranted.

 Successful prosecutors truly believe in what they do and are committed to public service.
 For most prosecutors, the reason why they are willing to give up their nights and weekends and lucrative salaries and devote countless hours to trial preparation is because they believe in the justice system.
-If a prosecutor is not convinced quickly that he or she is doing important and necessary work that is benefiting society, the work can become intensely draining and disheartening.
+If a prosecutor is not convinced quickly that they are doing important and necessary work that is benefiting society, the work can become intensely draining and disheartening.

-Why do you want to be a prosecutor?
+Why do I want to be a prosecutor?

 Can I handle the responsibilities and inevitable compromises of prosecution?